oleystack/event/README.md

 ## Usage

-1️⃣ Define your events set and their payloads
+1️⃣ Define *your events* by defining their payload middlewares
 ```jsx
 import { events } from '@bit-about/event'